-For recreating this look, Naugle explains, “I take the section of hair around the client’s part and keep it a dark, cool brown or their natural color.
+For recreating this look, take the section of hair around your part and keep it a dark, cool brown or your natural color.
 Leaving the part a more natural color allows the new growth to not be as distinguishable.
-I section out smaller triangle partings of the pre-lightened hair and alternate between all three colors.
-I blend the color closest to the scalp with another color halfway down the hair shaft.
-This allows the colors to melt together and create different colors in each triangular section of hair.”
+Section out smaller triangle partings of the pre-lightened hair and alternate between all three colors.
+Blend the color closest to the scalp with another color halfway down the hair shaft.
+This allows the colors to melt together and create different colors in each triangular section of hair.

 This is a metallic rainbow hair color on medium-length tresses.
 It was created by private hairstylist Mary Thomaston.

 “The colors are very muted with a silvery finish,” notes Thomaston.
 “I used the Joico Intensity collection’s Metallic Muse for this look.”

 This pastel half and half rainbow was created by hairstylist Elissa Wolfe of Vancouver, BC.